GlobalArtInc/nestcord/docs/content/packages/localization.md

     description: 'Update translations',
   })
   updateTranslations(@Context() [interaction]: SlashCommandContext) {
-    // Get translations logic
+    // Get data from API

     this.nestCordLocalizationService.updateLocales({
-      // or you can put it from API
+      // static translates for test or you can put it from API 'en-US': {
-      'en-US': {
         'commands.ping.description': 'My new translation',
       },